jo-ruether/led_table/README.md

 3. Write udev rules with root editor in `/etc/udev/rules.d/`
    * Use comments and prefer a high-numbered file name, for example `73-gamepad.rules`
    * Write udev rules. `SUBSYSTEM=="input", ATTRS{idProduct}=="e501", ATTRS{idVendor}=="0810", SYMLINK+="gamepad", OWNER="<USERNAME>"`
+4. Unplug and reconnect the controller from the Pi.
+Now, you should find a device named `/dev/gamepad`.
+You can test it with `cat` or simply activate this controller address in the table's config.
+Have fun!

 **Notes:** It may happen that the user doesn't have read access on the created symlink.
 If that happens, add the OWNER attribute.
 For debugging you can use `sudo udevadm test /sys/class/input/eventX`.

 # Developer's Guide